mshams-IE/AgenticAIHoL/README.md

 ## Lab 5  Deploy Workflow

-**FOR TODAYS LAB DO NOT DEPLOY YOUR WORKFLOW!!!!**

-Now Deploy your worklflow BUT also save your work as workflow template!
+Now Deploy your worklflow,  Don't save your work as workflow template!

 Wait for the deployed workflow to be up and running.
 You can find your deployed workflow by: